ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 MATE 19.10 addresses one of these paper-cuts.
 We've achieved this by expanding our QA team significantly and Ubuntu MATE 19.10 has been subject to weekly testing throughout this cycle.
-I can't thank our QA team enough for highlighting the issues that are most visible.
+I can't thank our QA team enough for highlighting the issues that need attention.

 Most of **the paper-cut effort has been focused around the window manager, the panel and the indicators** as these are the main touching points of the